luke071/RHCSA9-EX200/README.md

 # Question 14

-On rhel.server.com, create a ascriipt named "/usr/local/bin/find.sh" to find all files under the directory "/etc" that are less than 4M and have SGID permissions set.
+On rhel.server.com, create a script named "/usr/local/bin/find.sh" to find all files under the directory "/etc" that are less than 4M and have SGID permissions set.
 Then save the list of found files to /root/4Mfiles.
 vi /usr/local/bin/find.sh

 #!/bin/bash